axieinfinity/ronin-dpos-contracts/README.md

 **Unavailability**

-- If a validator missed >= `misdemeanorThreshold` blocks in a day: Cannot claim the reward on that day
+- If a validator missed >= `misdemeanorThreshold` blocks in a day: Cannot claim the reward on that day.

 - If a validator missed >= `felonyThreshold` blocks in a day:
   - Cannot claim the reward on that day.
   - Be slashed `slashFelonyAmount` amount of self-delegated RON.
-  - Be put in jail for `felonyThreshold` days.
+  - Be put in jail for `57600` blocks.

 **Double Sign**

 - If a validator submit more than 1 block at the same `block.number`:
   - Cannot claim the reward.
-  - Be put in jail for `type(uint256).max` days.
+  - Be put in jail for `type(uint256).max` blocks.
   - Be slashed `slashDoubleSignAmount` amount of self-delegated RON.

 ## Contract Interaction flow